localstack/localstack.github.io/content/blog/2022-04-21-debug-your-lamda-functions-from-your-ide-using-localstack/index.md

 ## Creating a Python Lambda function

-For the purpose of this blog, we will use a simple AWS Lambda function which will just wait for the debugger to be attached and print the invocation event, over a file named `handler.py`:
+For the purpose of this blog, we will use a simple AWS Lambda function which will just wait for the debugger to be attached and print the invocation event:

 ```python
 def handler(event, context):